 Cromwell, CT 06416-2005

 - Applicants for the M.Div. program should follow the Seminary Division Admissions Procedures

 - Applicants for the M.Div. program must have a Bachelor’s degree or its equivalent from an accredited college or university and 24 credits in 8 pre-requisite philosophy courses as given in the Theology program requirements as described in the academic catalog.

 In cases where an applicant has been a seminarian in another accredited theologate, 60 graduate credits with at least a “C” grade may be transferred toward the M.Div. degree.

 Those applicants seeking admission to the seminary program must furnish:

-- A completed and signed Seminary Division Application Form
+- A completed Seminary Division Application Form

 - Psychological evaluation by a psychologist experienced in testing candidates for the seminary.
 The testing center, or professional, must be approved by the school;

 - One page account (as called for by the application) describing the candidate’s life, the candidate’s process of discernment of his priestly vocation and commitment to celibacy;